KUPIEACEH/go-qris/README.md

 ## 🔥 API Endpoints

-To learn more about the available endpoints, you can refer to [Go-QRIS Postman Documentation](https://documenter.getpostman.com/view/6937269/2sAYJ1jMc7) 🦸
+To learn more about the available endpoints, you can refer to [Postman Documentation](https://documenter.getpostman.com/view/6937269/2sAYJ1jMc7) 🦸

 1.  **Parse QRIS**